Searqq/smogon-redux/README.md

   ports (I use 2222 and 2280 myself).
 Now you can ssh into the box using `ssh localhost -p 2222` and access the webserver via `localhost:2280`.

-- Install by `curl -L http://is.gd/A1y6y6 | sudo bash -s virtualbox`
+- Install by `curl -sL http://is.gd/A1y6y6 | sudo bash -s virtualbox`

 - Reboot: `sudo reboot`
   (Yes, this step is necessary as the setup script modifies `/etc/environment`)